Free space settlements are man-made, hollow planetoids in orbit. The colonists live permanently on the interior.

 |Automated robotic farming.|

-Additional images of Kalpana One by Bryan Versteeg can be found at spacehabs.com.
+Additional images and video of Kalpana One by Bryan Versteeg can be found at spacehabs.com.

 To the space settlement home page.

 Author: Al Globus